How to Keep Your Points and Miles From Expiring

 - Points or miles don’t expire as long as your credit card account is open.
 Chase’s Sapphire Preferred and Sapphire Reserve cards, both part of the Ultimate Rewards program, give you 30 days after your account is closed to use your points.
 And sometimes even closing your account doesn’t put them at risk.
 In the case of the Discover it Miles card, your account will be credited with the cash value of your rewards balance if it’s closed.

 - Points won’t disappear unless there’s a period of inactivity.
-Programs such as Choice Privileges and AAdvantage from American Airlines will penalize you if you've been inactive for 18 months.
-Different programs have different requirements for “restarting the clock,” but usually it simply requires a purchase with the credit card (or the earning or redeeming of points in some other way.)
+In programs such as Choice Privileges and AAdvantage from American Airlines, you will lose your rewards points if your account hasn't had any activity in more than 18 months.
+Different programs have different requirements for “restarting the clock,” but usually it simply requires a purchase with the credit card—or the earning or redeeming of points in some other way.

 - Points expire on a certain date, and account activity doesn’t impact expiration.
 For example, points might expire three years after the month that you receive them, or five years from the end of the year in which you earn them.

-Check your program’s online account or mobile app, which may show when points or miles will expire.
+Check your program’s online account or mobile app, as they may show when points or miles will expire.

 How to Prevent Expiration Due to Inactivity

 If your rewards have already expired due to inactivity, some programs will let you pay to have them reinstated.
-The United Airlines program, for instance, lets you buy back miles you’ve lost in the past 18 months.
-The cost is incremental.
-For example, pay $50 for up to 5,000 miles, or $100 for 5,001 to 20,000 miles.
+Frontier Airlines, for instance, lets you buy back miles you’ve lost, and the cost is incremental.
+For example, pay $50 for up to 25,000 miles, or $100 for 25,001 to 50,000 miles.

 Keep in mind you can also lose points if you misuse them, claim bankruptcy, or your account status changes because of missed payments, among other reasons.
-Check your terms and conditions for specifics.
+Check your terms and conditions for specific details.

 How to Spend About-to-Expire Rewards

-- Redeem for cash: If this is an option, it’s definitely the most versatile, though you may not get the bang for your buck.
+- Redeem for cash: If this is an option, it’s definitely the most versatile, though you may not get very much bang for your buck.

 - Redeem for merchandise: Use your miles or points for non-travel options such as gift cards, apparel, electronics, magazine or newspaper subscriptions, and more through an online portal.
 Again, this may very well not get you the best value per point or mile.